nitzano/dbzar/README.md

 ### Future Support

 - `hash` - replace with hash
-- rock `const` - replace with constant string/number
+- `const` - replace with constant string/number
 - `remove` - remove the field from the table